Blog/virtual-assistant-services

 Key Takeaways

-- Full-time dedicated packages outperform part-time packages for businesses with ongoing recurring work.
+• Full-time dedicated packages outperform limited-hour arrangements for businesses with ongoing recurring work.

-- Monthly packages with a dedicated VA save most businesses $40,000+ per year compared to an in-house hire.
+• Monthly packages with a dedicated full-time VA save most businesses $40,000+ per year compared to an in-house hire.

 When businesses start shopping for virtual assistant help, they usually encounter two pricing models: hourly rates and monthly packages.
-Monthly packages simplify budgeting -- you know what you're spending each month and roughly how many hours that buys.
-But not all packages are built the same, and the difference between a "20 hours per month" part-time plan and a full-time dedicated arrangement is more than just hours.
+Monthly packages simplify budgeting - you know what you're spending each month and roughly how many hours that buys.
+But not all packages are built the same, and the difference between a limited-hours arrangement and a full-time dedicated model is more than just hours.

-Here is how virtual assistant monthly packages are structured, what each tier typically delivers, and how to decide which fits your workload.
+Here is how virtual assistant monthly packages are structured, what each tier typically delivers, and why full-time dedicated is the right choice for most businesses.

 How Monthly Packages Are Structured